KauzClay/docs-tap/glossary.hbs.md

     </tr>
     <tr>
         <td>Cloud Native Runtimes</td>
-        <td>This Tanzu Application Platform component that is a serverless application runtime for Kubernetes.
+        <td>This Tanzu Application Platform component is a serverless application runtime for
+        Kubernetes.
 It is based on Knative and runs on a single Kubernetes cluster.</td>
     </tr>
         <tr>
         <td>Component</td>